MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-08-monitoring.md

 ## Success Criteria

 - Demonstrate and explain to your coach the usage of the kubectl commands: exec, describe, logs and explain
-- use kubectl to view logs for the containers running in your cluster.
+- Use kubectl to view logs for the containers running in your cluster.
 - Demonstrate that you can login to a running container and issue bash commands.
 - You can display cluster metrics graphically with Grafana or Container Insights
 - You can show live container logs with Azure Container Insights